 This year, getting a flu shot is more important than ever.

 People who are age 65 and older are at high risk of having serious health complications from the flu.
 Now more than ever, everyone needs to do their part to prevent the spread of illnesses like the flu.
-Because of the COVID-19 pandemic, fewer people are getting vaccines.
-That puts their communities at greater risk for other preventable diseases.
 When people with Medicare get the flu shot, it helps protect them and keep them from spreading the flu to others.

 Here’s what you need to know to help you and your loved ones stay safe and healthy this flu season.